-The practice displayed its opening hours in the premises, and included it in their practice information leaflet.
+The practice displayed its opening hours in the premises.

 The practice had an efficient appointment system to respond to patients' needs.
-The practice had emergency slots for patients who were in pain or who telephoned for an emergency appointment.
+The practice had emergency appointments for patients who were in pain or who telephoned for an emergency appointment.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

-If patients required emergency out-of-hours treatment, they could contact the NHS 111 service.
+If patients required emergency out-of-hours treatment, they could contact the NHS 111 service or an out-of-hours dental service.

-The information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.